cgalli/ATMOS_6910_2018/lecture04.md

         break
 ```

 Here, we find the first observed temperature after freezing level is reached.
-In a more simplified approach, I could ask for some recent observations from the weather station WBB, available from an [API here](http://api.mesowest.net/v2/stations/timeseries?&stid=wbb&token=demotoken&recent=1440&units=english&vars=air_temp&output=csv).
+In a more simplified approach, we could ask for some recent observations from the weather station WBB, available from an [API here](http://api.mesowest.net/v2/stations/timeseries?&stid=wbb&token=demotoken&recent=1440&units=english&vars=air_temp&output=csv).

 ```
 # STATION: WBB